Forms Explanations and Downloads

 There are many forms that you will see and be asked to sign during the course of your case.
 Two of the most common are discussed here.

 The Information or Complaint

 The Information, or Complaint is the "charging document," the form that starts the case.
 You are entitled to a copy of the document.
-It tells you the where to find the law you are accused of violating (the statutory citation), the number which the case is filed by under in court (the case number) and the number by which the police department files your case (the report number), as well as the name of the prosecutor, and a little bit of information about the date of the crime and the victim.
+It tells you the law you are accused of violating (the statutory citation), the court case number and the police report number.
+It will also give you some information about the crime itself.